 Much has already been said on Mansfield’s life and her intimate relationships, so I’d like to focus on the story structure of “The Escape”, which is a classic example of a story in which ‘nothing happens’.
 It’s often said that Mansfield didn’t write plots.

-Of course, that’s never true of any enduring tale, and it’s not true here, either.
+Of course, that’s rarely true of any enduring tale, and it’s not true here, either.
 “The Escape” conforms — with subtlety — to standard story structure.

 STORY STRUCTURE OF “THE ESCAPE”

 Characters remain unnamed in “The Escape”, which keeps the reader at a distance and also tells a story of ‘people’ rather than of ‘individuals’.
 Writers sometimes avoid naming characters in an attempt to say something universal about humanity.

 As far as moral shortcomings go, this woman is full of them.
 She’s not sympathetic at all.
 Whatever’s going on with her, you can bet your bottom dollar it runs deeper than ‘missing the train’.
 But Mansfield doesn’t let us in on any of her history.
 There are no flashbacks to earlier that week, when her husband really did do something to make them miss a train, which meant they missed their connecting train… we get no solid clue that the man is the problem.
 This is interesting, because another writing choice would have been to include that.
 Mansfield was not especially concerned with making her characters ‘likeable‘, not even her female characters, for whom the likability bar is set higher.

 The woman is also shown to be melodramatic — the unseen narrator is in on her melodrama, sensing it along with us, the reader.

 The husband, even at this point in the story, imagines his wife as dead, as if a Queen in Egypt.

 Whenever there’s focus on a woman’s handbag in fiction, there inevitably comes some judgement with that: We are told about her make up and other female fripperies.